nrz/ylikuutio/README.md

 You should now be able to run `cmake` in terminal.

+You probably need to install XQuartz: https://www.xquartz.org/ Download the XQuart .dmg and install it.

 You can build like on Debian or Ubuntu:

     $ mkdir build